Hadizios/react-hooks-lists-and-keys-lab/README.md

 ### NavBar

 In the `NavBar` component, there is an array with three strings representing each link on the page.
-For each of those strings, create an `<a>` tag that looks like this:
+Foear each of those strings, create an `<a>` tag that looks like this:

 ```jsx